tri2510/carla-multiarch-docker/docs/LOGITECH_WHEEL.md

 if you just want the default profile.

 `[G29 Racing Wheel]` covers wheel/pedals/paddles, while `[G29 Shifter]` maps
 H-pattern buttons.
-If your shifter reports different button IDs, adjust them in the template before launching the helper.
+If your shifter shows up as a separate joystick (common on Linux), set `device_index` to that `/dev/input/jsX` index (usually `1`) and use the button numbers reported by `jstest` for each gear/reverse.
+If it is merged with the main wheel, keep `device_index = -1` so the helper reuses joystick 0.

 ## 4. Button mapping inside CARLA
 `manual_control_steeringwheel.py` still honors many keyboard shortcuts.
 Useful